domas-cloud/wro2026-future-engineers-KU-STEAM-Pinkies/docs/hardware/electronics_overview.md

 - easy to reproduce;
 - suitable for sensor fusion between camera, IMU, and distance sensors.

-The final architecture reflects this goal: the camera is handled separately, the ESP32 performs the main control work, and power is distributed through a regulated and structured layout.
+The final architecture reflects this goal: the camera is handled on the Pi Zero side, the ESP32 performs the main control work, and power is distributed through a regulated and structured layout.